jundalisay/superblist/content/en/research/sarkar/prout/part-05-quad.md

 ## People’s Economy

+{{< img src="/photos/econ/bake.jpg" alt="Baking via Rolling Pin" >}}

-This deals with the essential needs of the people in general – the production, distribution, marketing, shipping, storage, pricing, sales, freight charges, pro forma costing, and all related activities of such essential needs.
+This deals with the essential needs of the people in general.
+It includes the production, distribution, marketing, shipping, storage, pricing, sales, freight charges, pro forma costing, and all related activities of such essential needs.

 Most importantly, it is directly concerned with the guaranteed provision of minimum requirements such as:
  - food
  - clothing
  - housing